rickenator/Vyb/doc/Reference_Syntax_Unification.md

 view expression             // Create immutable borrow -> their<T const>
 ```

-> **Syntax Rationale**: The operator syntax `view expr` and `borrow expr` (without parentheses) distinguishes zero-cost borrowing operations from allocation constructors `my(expr)` and `our(expr)`.
-This design emphasizes the semantic difference between creating owned values (which may allocate) and creating lightweight references (which are zero-cost).
-The parenthesized alternatives `view(expr)` and `borrow(expr)` remain under consideration for potential adoption based on parser implementation complexity and developer ergonomics.
+> **Syntax Rationale**: The unified function-call syntax `my(expr)`, `our(expr)`, `view(expr)`, and `borrow(expr)` provides syntactic consistency across all ownership operations.
+This design makes the language more regular and predictable, simplifying both parser implementation and developer understanding.
+The function-call style clearly indicates these are fundamental language constructs while maintaining a clean, readable syntax.

 ### ✅ **Complete Example with Canonical Syntax**